labby/foldergallery/README.markdown

 #Foldergallery jQ
 ## Description
 Foldergallery is a module for LEPTON-CMS.
-It's a imagegallery to handle many images in different categorie.
-Categories are based on the folderstructure on the server, so they are created automaticly if you sync the filesystem with the databese in the foldergallery backend.
+It's an imagegallery to handle many images in different categories.
+Categories are based on the folderstructure on the server (media-directory = root directory), so they are created automaticly if you sync the filesystem with the database in the foldergallery backend.

 ## Changelog